For showtimes, click here.

 3. It was Lansbury’s fourth film.

-Ann Southern was originally the role of the madam, a part that was also considered for Lucille Ball.
+Ann Southern was originally cast in the role of the madam (a part that Lucille Ball was considered for).
 Angela Lansbury, who was nineteen years old, played the part and had to learn how to dance and sing.
 Read about her first film role here.

 4. Red Skelton met his wife on set.

 Skelton visited the set one day and noticed one of the Alhambra girls.
 Director George Sidney introduced them, as Skelton was shy.
 “That was it.
 They were married like two minutes later,” said Sidney.